Skip to main content

 Analytics don't matter if you don't look at them regularly.
 The tool is there.
 The insights are generated automatically.
 You just need to show up for 15 minutes a week and let the data guide your decisions.

-The difference between creators who grow and creators who plateau isn't talent or consistency - it's feedback loops.
-The ones who grow are the ones who know what's working, why it's working, and how to do more of it.
-That's what analytics exist for.
-Not to give you charts to stare at, but to shorten the distance between "I posted something" and "I know exactly what to post next."
-Sydium's analytics dashboard was built to close that gap in 15 minutes a week.
+The difference between creators who grow and creators who plateau isn't talent or consistency.
+It's feedback loops.
+The ones who grow know what's working, why, and how to do more of it.
+That's what analytics are for.
+Not charts to stare at.
+A shorter distance between "I posted something" and "I know exactly what to post next."
+Sydium's dashboard was built to close that gap in 15 minutes a week.
 The data is already there.
 The insights are already generated.
-All that's left is for you to show up on Monday morning and let the numbers tell you what your audience has been trying to say all along.
+All that's left is for you to show up on Monday morning.

-Can I see analytics for past periods before I connected Sydium?
+Can I see analytics for periods before I connected Sydium?

 Are analytics available on the free plan?

-Basic analytics are available on all plans.
-AI-powered insights, competitor tracking, and advanced reporting features (white-label, scheduled delivery, PDF export) require Pro or above.
-The core metrics - views, engagement, followers, growth - are available to everyone.
+Basic analytics are on all plans: views, engagement, followers, and growth are available to everyone.
+AI-powered insights, competitor tracking, and advanced reporting (white-label, scheduled delivery, PDF export) require Pro or above.

 Related free tools